 2016 Fernando Tatis Jr. Bowman Chrome Prospect #BCP17

 Fernando Tatis Jr. never got to play a game for the White Sox, but the hyped shortstop did make his MLB debut with the Padres in 2019.
 He’s a major talent in 2020 and could see a good return if he manages to hit good numbers.

 Tatis Jr’s Bowman Chrome prospect card has two versions, the only real difference being an on-card autograph.
 The card we’d recommend is the unsigned version, as it’s arguably underpriced in comparison.

 As well as being the first card to feature the player in an MLB uniform, there’s a solid action shot of him with a bat slung over one shoulder.
 There’s also a range of exciting parallels that further ramp up the price tag, so any serial numbered card is worth adding to your watchlist.

 2019 Vladimir Guerrero Jr. Topps Missing Card Number RC

-The 2019 Topps Series 2 Vladimir Guerrero Jr. card is a bit of a mystery, in that it’s hard to tell what the exact print number is.
+The 2019 Topps Series 2 Vladimir Guerrero Jr. card is a bit of a mystery because it’s hard to tell the exact print number.
 It’s clearly a short print, which makes for a good investment piece.

 Guerrero Jr. is featured after a successful hit, watching the ball as it soars through the air.
-It’s a great image, while there’s an RC logo next to his face on the left-hand side.
+It’s a great image, with an RC logo next to his face on the left-hand side.